Lighting Up the Lives of Londoners

 If you read my recent post on Peter Carpenter, you will recall that our knowledge of him rests largely on the journal kept by his mentor, Martin Ware.
-In studying the journal for the year 1856—which was when the young Londoner enrolled in the navy as an apprentice—I came across an intriguing entry that has subsequently sent me off on a new and rather different trail.
+In studying the journal for the year 1856, which was when the young Londoner enrolled in the navy as an apprentice, I came across an intriguing entry that subsequently sent me off on a new and rather different trail.

-The date of the entry is the 30th of January.
-Ware was recording the activities of the charitable organisations he was associated with, namely the ragged school in Compton Place in Bloomsbury, and the Shoeblack Society, which trained boys from the slums for a life of gainful employment.
+The date of the entry is 30 January.
+Ware was recording the activities of the charitable organisations he was associated with, namely the ragged school in Compton Place in Bloomsbury and the Shoeblack Society, which trained boys from the slums for a life of gainful employment.
 The boys were given strict moral guidelines, which, at the risk of resorting to a cliché, we might well describe as firm but fair, and which emanated from a characteristically nineteenth-century brand of stern but compassionate Christianity.

-But there was entertainment, too, of a family sort — many of the boys would never have experienced family life as we understand it — and accordingly we read the following:
+But there was also entertainment of a family sort — many of the boys would never have experienced family life as we understand it — and accordingly we read the following:

 Wednesday.
 Big boys’ treat.
 About 24 present.
 Mr Sansom showed dissolving views.
 The evening was very successful and afforded great ground for thankfulness.
 Many lads or rather young men present who had been almost brought up at our School.